An Online Store, which e-commerce platform will help your small business fire up? Read on and find out.

-Pros: Shopify Themes offer are easy to use for an online store where you can pick from both free and paid for templates.
+Pros: Shopify Themes offer is easy to use for an online store where you can pick from both free and pay for templates.
 What is nice is that there are templates for every type of business ranging from food products, artisanal grooming products, to large products like furniture.

 Cons: Not all of the Shopify themes are free.
 There is a transaction fee for some of the best templates have to be purchased.
 This isn’t a big con when you consider the quality and lasting impression your site can have.